sreerampaladugu10/Handcricket/README.md

 - **What Didn't Work**:
 - [Share any aspects of the project that didn't go as planned]
-- [Discuss any code or design decisions that had to be revised]
+- [Discuss any code or design decisions that must be revised.]

 - **Lessons Learned**:
 - [Reflect on what you learned during the project]